Watr-Protocol/watr/docs/deployment.md

 Goal: Deploy two relaychain validators and one parachain collator.

-It expects a relaychain and parachain chain specification.
+It expects a relaychain and parachain chain specifications.
 A [guide](https://docs.substrate.io/reference/how-to-guides/parachains/connect-to-a-relay-chain/) on how to create these chain specifications is available.
 This network will use default `Alice` and `Bob` keys.

 #### Development Network Inventory: